Comprehensive Tax Reform Under H.R. 1 | Representative Jay Obernolte

 Student Loan Interest Deduction

-Raises the cap on student loan interest deductions from $2,500 to $5,000 and expands eligibility based on income.
+The cap on student loan interest deductions is increased from $2,500 to $5,000 and expands eligibility based on income.

 II.
 Small Business and Self-Employed Tax Relief